 The Gut Pile

-While the ultimate pig rig requires great bones, the trigger is also a critical component for safer multi-shot hunting action and enhanced overall accuracy.
+While building the Ultimate AR-15 Pig Rig, it requires great bones, the trigger is also a critical component for safer multi-shot hunting action and enhanced overall accuracy.
 My choice for this project was Rise Armament’s drop-in RA-535 Advanced Performance trigger.
 The trigger includes anti-rotation pins and boasts short travel, a ridiculously crisp break at 3.5 pounds, and fast reset—in a word, dreamy.

 For small lower receiver parts, I sourced from Sons of Liberty Gun Works’ Blaster Guts Kit although for primary controls, i.e., the ambidextrous selector switch, takedown pins, magazine release, and bolt-catch system, I stuck with F-1 Firearms—obviously, considering the chassis, their billet aluminum, black-anodized controls were a great fit.